sarvamai/uidai-deployment/terraform/README.md

 ```

 ### 3. Ceph Setup
-- Create two buckets in the ceph cluster, `apps` and `knowledge-base`
+- Create two buckets in the ceph cluster, `app-storage` and `knowledge-base`

 update the `fabric/variables.tf`, and replace the <ceph-storgae-url> in following variables.